MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering

 \section{Discussion}

-\respace Baseline results show that \mkqa{}'s design leaves ample room for systems to improve in both English and the long tail of other languages.
-English evaluation receives a best \textsc{F1} score of only 52.3\%, highlighting that this a challenging dataset for retrieval and extractive question answering.
+\respace \paragraph{Difficulty of MKQA} Our baselines represent a strong and diverse set of methods, that score competitively with state-of-the-art on similar open domain question answering datasets.
+Nonetheless, on English alone, the best system recieves an \textsc{F1} score of only 52.3\%, less than the same methods achieve on the open datasets Natural Questions and TriviaQA, or other standard benchmarks for this task.
+These comparative results demonstrate \mkqa{} is highly challenging and leaves ample room for improvement in both English and the long tail of natural languages.
+In this section we explain why, with a detailed comparison to its closest set, Natural Questions.

-Figure~\ref{fig:gnq-vs-mkqa} compares the difficulty of Natural Questions (\gnq{}) annotations with those of \mkqa{}.
-By using the same \textsc{Bert-Large} English model (trained on \gnq{} as with our other baselines) and the same evaluation method, we can isolate the difficulty of the task based on a different distribution of ground truth annotations.
-The F1 by Answer Type shows that Unanswerable examples in \mkqa{} (red line) are easier than the Unanswerable examples in \gnq{} (red dashed line) as the same model can maintain higher performance at all thresholds.
-The opposite relationship is observed for Answerable examples.
-We hypothesize that this is because more challenging questions may (a) not have answers on wikipedia, (b) cause retrieval to fail, or (c) cause graders to miss valid answers.
-The most challenging questions migrated from unanswerable in \gnq{} to answerable in \mkqa{}'s open domain setting, shifting the unanswerable distribution from 63\% to 32\%.
-Consequently, the questions without retrieved documents in \gnq{} are now possible in the \mkqa{} setting, at least partly explaining the higher average difficulty of answerable type questions.
+Why is \mkqa{} so challenging for state-of-the-art approaches even for English open-domain QA?
+To shed light on this, we compare the difficulty of English-only annotations between Natural Questions (\gnq{}) and \mkqa{}.
+In Figure~\ref{fig:gnq-vs-mkqa} we use the same \textsc{Bert-Large} English model (trained on \gnq{}, using Gold \gnq{} passages) and evaluate it on both sets of annotations.
+The ``F1 by Answer Type" diagram shows unanswerable examples in \mkqa{} (red line) are easier than the unanswerable examples in \gnq{} (red dashed line), as the model maintains higher performance at all No Answer confidence thresholds.
+The opposite relationship is observed for answerable examples.

+We hypothesize that this is due to the \textit{Retrieval-Independence} property and high coverage of our re-annotation process (described in \Cref{collection}).
+Due to the annotation procedures \gnq{} uses, there are several cases that can lead to a potential answer missing from the dataset: (a) the initial retrieval may have not produced a candidate, (b) the answer may have not been in Wikipedia, or (c) \gnq{} graders may have missed a valid answer. \mkqa{} annotations are not susceptible to (a) and (b) and likely less impacted by (c).
+Consequently, the most challenging questions migrated from unanswerable in \gnq{} to answerable in \mkqa{}, shifting the unanswerable distribution from 63\% to 32\% (as shown in Figure~\ref{fig:answer-type-breakdown}).
+Consider the following examples.